 reducing the number of residents with a Bachelor’s degree or higher.

-As an example of how this threat to education may affect SC’s economy, the South Carolina 2019 Economic Analysis Report .
+As an indicator of how this threat to higher education may affect SC’s economy, the South Carolina 2019 Economic Analysis Report shows data and analyses that quantify them.
 Figure five of the report displays information on education and economics gathered over a five year period between 2013 and 2017.
-It statesindicates:
+It states:

 Over time, lower percentages of the population, aged 25 and older, have an education of less than a high school diploma, and higher percentages obtained more than a high school education.
 In 2017, 87.4 percent of the population aged 25 and older had a high school education, and 28 percent held a bachelor’s degree or higher.
 The increasingly educated population bodes well for the state economically. (p.13)